Frequently Asked Questions

 It’s completely normal to feel nervous about starting therapy!
 Many people feel uncertain or vulnerable at the beginning.
 My goal is to create a safe, non-judgmental space where you can feel comfortable sharing at your own pace.
 We’ll take it step by step, and you’re always in control of the pace and direction of our work together.
 It can be normal for it to take a while to ease into the process.

 Yes, I offer online therapy sessions for clients who prefer the convenience and comfort of remote sessions.
 Online therapy can be just as effective as in-person sessions and provides flexibility for clients with busy schedules or those living in different locations (throughout Georgia and Florida).
 We’ll use a secure video platform to ensure your privacy.
-I offer in-person therapy in Peachtree City, GA on Mondays and Thursdays.
+I offer in-person therapy in Peachtree City, GA on Mondays, Wednesdays & Thursdays.